ateschan/kill/README.md

 [Screencast from 2024-04-22 17-12-10.webm](https://github.com/ateschan/kill/assets/89411709/93add6e3-dad3-4db1-a2c8-3922bdc6ae4b)

 # What is this?
-Kill is a simple TUI program that provides entry level challenges for beginner learning bash. <br />
+Kill is a simple TUI program that provides entry level challenges for beginners learning bash & linux. <br />

 # Controls
 ESC to enter the menu <br />